easifem/easifem.github.io/docs/docs-api/FEDOF/FEDOF_.md

 ### `tdof`

-Total number of degrees of freedom
+Total number of degrees of freedom in FEDOF object.

 ### `tNodes`

-Total number of nodes
+Total number of nodes in mesh.

 ### `tEdges`

-Total number of edges
+Total number of edges in mesh.

 ### `tFaces`

-Total number of faces
+Total number of faces in mesh.

 ### `tCells`

-Total number of cells
+Total number of cells in mesh.

 ### `maxTotalConnectivity`